Meet Dr Arian

-He has created the Arian Global Academy to share lessons he has learned and inspire people from all walks of life across the globe, so that they can fulfil their full potential and can contribute positively to their societies.
 Dr Arian was appointed as a United Nations Global Goals Goalkeeper, and his work helps deliver the UN Sustainable Development Goals, including health, well-being and education.
 Dr Arian is also working on his autobiography, which he hopes will reach even more people globally, inspiring them to achieve their own dreams.

 Find Out More About Dr Arian